rifleben/newsletter_signup/README.md

 # Newsletter Signup Web Application

-This is a simple newsletter sign-up web application built with Node.js and Express.js.
+This is a very simple newsletter sign-up web application built with Node.js and Express.js.
 It uses Mailchimp API to add subscribers to a specific audience in Mailchimp.
 Hosted on Heroku.

+The intent of this web app was to learn a bit more about how to use APIs in a production environment, and host a webpage using a service like Heroku.

+Find the live page [HERE](https://rifleman-news.herokuapp.com/).

 ## Installation